Revised 2/10/10

 Lift, 201° Duration @ 0.050”

-The ATX Intake chain flange is also advanced 4
+The ATX Intake chain flange bolt holes are also

-overlap, 4° due to the advanced exhaust cam, and 2° due to 4° less intake
+degrees less overlap, 4° due to the advanced exhaust cam, and 2° due to 4° less

-duration (1/2 of the total duration difference).
-Note that if you are regrinding cams, it is critical that both
+intake duration (1/2 of the total duration difference).
+Note that if you are regrinding cams, it is

 To make our Plus 40 cams, we take MTX cores,